Pravesh-Sudha/100-Days-of-Code/README.md

 - Monitoring it through Grafana and Prometheus
 - Using ArgoCd and Helm for Kuberenets Deployment

+### Day 63: MERN Stack tutorial by FreeCodeCamp
+- What is MERN?
+- MERN fundamentals
+- Creating the backend and frontend for exercise tracker application
+- MongoDB Atlas
+- Connecting backend to frontend

 ... continue updating log for each day ..._

 ## Connect